dash14/v-network-graph-docs/docs/examples/basic.md

 </demo-tabs>

-## Asynchronous processing before initial display
+## Processing before initial display

-Note that when performing asynchronous processing such as dynamic loading of network information, pan/zoom for initial display is not applied to the data after the asynchronous processing is complete.
-The `configs.view.onBeforeInitialDisplay` config specifies the functions to be called before the initial display, which can be asynchronous functions or functions returning a Promise, to delay the initial display until their completion.
+If you want to do some processing before displaying the network graph, use the hook specified in `configs.view.onBeforeInitialDisplay`.
+Asynchronous functions can also be specified as hooks.
+If you specify an asynchronous function, the display can be delayed until it completes.

+The following is an example assuming asynchronous processing of network data from a server.
+After the data is applied by the process specified in `configs.view.onBeforeInitialDisplay`, the initial pan and zoom values specified in `configs.view.autoPanAndZoomOnLoad` are applied.

 <demo-tabs :demo-height="250" hint="The asynchronous processing is performed for 1 second when loading">
 <template v-slot:demo>